Chris Evans’ Action Film ‘The Red Sea Diving Resort’ Purchased By Netflix

 — Deadline Hollywood (@DEADLINE) February 15, 2019

-According to The Wrap, when civil war broke out in Ethiopia, Jews in the country were victimized and banned from practicing their own religion.
+According to the Wrap, when civil war broke out in Ethiopia, Jews in the country were victimized and banned from practicing their own religion.
 They were also barred from traveling to anywhere where they could escape religious persecution.

 More than 7,000 Ethiopian Jews lost their homes during this time in history and 2,500 more became casualties of war.
 Most of these events occurred in the months surrounding the time when Lt.
 Col. Mengistu Haile Mariam came into power during 1977.

-The Jew population of the country began to flee, seeking refuge in nearby Sedan, which is where the film’s story picks up.
-Thousands fled on foot suffering from both hunger and third as they were at risk of being attacked by both bandits and wild animals during their journey.
+The Jewish population of the country began to flee, seeking refuge in nearby Sedan, which is where the film’s story picks up.
+Thousands fled on foot suffering from both hunger and thirst as they were at risk of being attacked by bandits and wild animals during their journey.

 Netflix picks up @ChrisEvans starrer 'The Red Sea Diving Resort' https://t.co/sBApiCczQx pic.twitter.com/SZcM153L6y